microsoft/dotnet/releases/net48/dotnet48-changes.md

 * Fixed deserialization of Collections which uses culture aware StringComparer.
 [566534, mscorlib.dll, Bug, Build:3621]
 * Fixed System.Runtime.CompilerServices.RuntimeFeature.IsSupported to correctly account for application compatibility quirk settings for the Portable PDB feature introduced in .NET Framework 4.7.1.
 [571206, mscorlib.dll, Bug, Build:3621]
 * Fixed the exception by parsing Japanese dates that have the year number exceeding the number of years in that date era.
 The behavior change will be noticed only if someone tries to parse a date containing some era and year while the year exceeds the last year in that era.
 [590659, mscorlib.dll, Bug, Build:3621]
-* By default, elevated processes will not read HKCU for managed COM activation information.
-[592187, clr.dll, Bug, Build:3621]
 * Fixed the serialization compatibility issue for CultureAwareComparer class.
 [621387, mscorlib.dll , Bug, Build:3632]
 * Upgraded the System.IO.Compression zlib (inside clrcompression.dll) to the latest zlib version 1.2.11 [532490, clrcompression.dll, Bug, Build:3646]
 * Fixed by reducing memory  allocations in hashing with the CAPI classes (SHA256CryptoServiceProvider, et al) [548940, System.Core.dll, Bug, Build:3646]